Academic Calendar 2025-2026

 Courses in the PIL program:

-Law 673 is a prerequisite for Law 454 and Law 666 and Law 670 is a prerequisite for Law 664 and Law 665, except with permission of the Academic Director.
+Law 673 is a prerequisite for Law 454 and Law 666; Law 660 is a prerequisite for Law 661 and 662; and Law 670 is a prerequisite for Law 664 and Law 665, except with permission of the Academic Directors.
 There are no other prerequisites for the ILP courses.

-Students may enroll in any of the ILP courses after taking any upper-year JD courses at Queen’s and may take any JD courses at Queen’s after completing any of the ILP courses.
+Students may enrol in any of the ILP courses after taking any upper-year JD courses at Queen’s and may take any JD courses at Queen’s after completing any of the ILP courses.

-Students who have completed the IBL or PIL program may apply to enroll in the other program in a subsequent year, except that students may only receive credit for both Law 670 and Law 673 with permission of the Academic Director.
+Students who have completed the IBL, IEL, or PIL stream may apply to enrol in another program in a subsequent year, except that students may only receive credit for two of Law 660, Law 670 and Law 673 with permission of the Academic Directors.

 Academic Credit